emailtowebhook/email_to_webhook/ENVIRONMENTS.md

 Or via GitHub Actions: Run the "Deploy Shared Infrastructure" workflow manually.

 **What this creates:**
-- SES receipt rule set
+- SES receipt rule set (shared container for all environment receipt rules)
-- Shared email S3 bucket
-- SES routing rules
+- Activates the receipt rule set

 **Important:** This only needs to be done once per AWS account.